Black Dog (1998 film)

-Black Dog is a 1998 American action film directed by Kevin Hooks and starring Patrick Swayze.
+Black Dog is a 1998 American action thriller film directed by Kevin Hooks and starring Patrick Swayze.
 The film tells the story of a trucker and ex-con who is manipulated into transporting illegal arms.
 The film co-stars popular American singers Randy Travis and Meat Loaf.

 Plot

-The film starts out with FBI and ATF agents on a pursuit to stop a truck carrying illegal guns as part of an illegal arms operation.
-The result is the death of the driver, which leads to a disagreement with FBI and ATF agents on involvement with the case.
+FBI and ATF agents pursue a truck carrying illegal guns.
+The result is the death of the driver, which leads to a disagreement between agencies on involvement with the case.

-Truck driver Jack Crews (Patrick Swayze) has just been released from jail for vehicular manslaughter, for accidentally hitting and killing a motorist and his passenger on the side of the road during a trip in which he experienced a Black Dog hallucination brought on by exhaustion.
+Meanwhile, truck driver Jack Crews is released from jail after serving time for vehicular manslaughter.
+He had accidentally hit and killed a motorist and his passenger while experiencing a Black Dog hallucination (a herald of destruction for truckers) brought on by exhaustion.
 Along with his imprisonment, he also lost his Commercial driver's license.
-Following his release, he attempts to get back to a normal life, but this time works as a truck mechanic for a local repair shop in New Jersey, unable to drive himself.
-His manager, Frank Cutler (Graham Beckel), offers him a job driving a load of toilets from Atlanta to New Jersey for $10,000.
-Jack initially declines the offer, but when he discovers that his house will be repossessed unless he pays off his debt, he then changes his mind and takes the job.
+Following his release, he attempts to return to a normal life while working as a truck mechanic for a repair shop in New Jersey, unable to drive himself.
+His manager, Frank Cutler, offers him a job driving toilets from Atlanta to New Jersey for $10,000.
+Realizing that his house will be repossessed unless he pays off his debt, Jack reluctantly takes the job.

-He flies down to Atlanta to meet up with Red (Meat Loaf), who runs the trucking yard.
-Red initially gives Jack a brand-new truck to haul the load, but Jack chooses an older Peterbilt 379 so as not to draw too much attention.
-He is accompanied on the trip by Earl (Randy Travis) riding shotgun, and Sonny (Gabriel Casseus) and Wes (Brian Vincent) following in Sonny's Chevrolet Camaro for policy protection.
-As they make their way to New Jersey, the quartet experience several run-ins with Red and his crew as they attempt to hijack the load, in retaliation for the failed negotiations with Cutler about money.
-During the trip, Jack finds out that his load also contains illegal guns (over $3,000,000 worth, according to ATF), and that Wes has been informing Red of their whereabouts throughout the trip.
-Jack also discovers that Sonny is an FBI agent when he is shot and killed by Red during another hijack attempt, and that the FBI has been tracking their whereabouts as well.
-Jack then reveals to Earl and Wes that he lost his license due to seeing the Black Dog, a herald of destruction for truckers, and how he didn't see the motorist until it was too late.
+He flies down to Atlanta to meet up with Red, who runs the trucking yard.
+Red initially gives Jack a brand-new truck to haul the load, but Jack chooses an older one (more specifically, a Peterbilt 379) so as not to draw too much attention.
+He is accompanied on the trip by Earl, with Sonny and Wes following in Sonny's car (a Chevrolet Camaro) for policy protection.
+En route to New Jersey, the quartet experience run-ins with Red and his crew as they attempt to hijack the load, in retaliation for the failed negotiations with Cutler about money.
+Jack eventually learns that his load also contains illegal guns (over $3,000,000 worth, according to ATF), and that Wes has been informing Red of their whereabouts throughout the trip.
+Jack also discovers that Sonny is an FBI agent when he is shot and killed by Red during another hijack attempt, and that the FBI was tracking their whereabouts as well.